Later generations of Egyptians still recognized Mentuhotep's

 Why did Hatsjepsut select this place for

 her mortuary temple?
-It is inconceivable that the proximity of
+It is very unlikely that the proximity of

 Mentuhotep's complex had nothing to do with this choice.